 🔼Etymology of the name Amon

 The name of the Egyptian deity is a transliteration of this name in Egyptian, so technically it's not the same name.
-There seems to be some indication that also the writers of the Bible interpreted this name to be not the same as the Hebrew name Amon, but rather related to the verb אמם ('mm).
-But see the name No-amon for the complete story.
+There seems to be some indication that also the writers of the Bible interpreted this name to be not the same as the Hebrew name Amon, but rather related the Egyptian version to their verb אמם ('mm), to originate or to be a mother:

-The Hebrew name Amon comes from the root-verb אמן ('aman), meaning to support or confirm:
+The Hebrew name Amon comes from the verb אמן ('aman), meaning to support or confirm:

 For a meaning of the name Amon, BDB Theological Dictionary and NOBSE Study Bible Name List both read Master Workman, although they both do not list the divine name Amon here.
 Note that Wisdom calls herself the Master Workman (אמון) by God's side during creation (Proverbs 8:30).

-Jones' Dictionary of Old Testament Proper Names also derives the Hebrew name Amon from the root-verb אמן ('aman) but arrives at the curious A Nourisher or A Nurse.
+Jones' Dictionary of Old Testament Proper Names also derives the Hebrew name Amon from the verb אמן ('aman) but arrives at A Nourisher or A Nurse.